ClementRoyer/FioriPack/README.md

 # Extension Pack for Fiori

-Extension Pack for Fiori is a collection of popular extensions that can help write, test and debug Fiori applications in Visual Studio Code.
+Extension Pack for Fiori is a collection of popular extensions that can help write, test and debug Fiori applications in Visual Studio Code or Business Application Studio.

 ## Extension included